Unreinforced Masonry Buildings - What & Why

 Technical Standard:

-A team of structural engineers have been updating the 2012 Technical Standard to reflect changes in building codes and a better understanding of Seattle’s earthquake hazard.
+A team of structural engineers have updated the 2012 Technical Standard to reflect changes in building codes and a better understanding of Seattle’s earthquake hazard.
 The updated draft URM Retrofit Technical Standard and supporting Director’s Rule are the first step in establishing a baseline retrofit standard for the voluntary retrofit of URM buildings.
 The Director’s Rule and Technical Standard will be used to inform the phasing in of a mandate for the seismic retrofits of URMs as requested in Resolution 32033.

 • We held two virtual public meetings providing opportunities for questions and answers on the draft URM Retrofit Technical Standard on June 8, 2023, and June 12, 2023.
 Be sure to check out slides and recording from these presentations.